ThulaniDok/qe-todolist/test/BUGS.md

 ## Bug 1 - User can add an empty item on the todo list by adding spaces on the text box
 - GIVEN a user is on the todo list application
-- WHEN entering spaces in the text box using the spacebar AND clicking submit
+- WHEN entering spaces in the textbox using the spacebar AND clicking submit
 - THEN an empty item todo list item is added

 ### Expected behavior
-The application should not allow a user to add an empty todo list item Spaces only should be consider invalid input
+The application should not allow a user to add an empty todo list item Spaces only input should be consider invalid input

 ### Steps to reproduce
 1. Navigate to http://localhost/todo